verbb/formie/docs/theming/template-overrides.md

-# Form Templates
+# Template Overrides
-Formie comes with all the required Twig templates to make your forms look great.
-Additionally, we provide CSS and JS outputted alongside to form to ensure you can use forms out-of-the-box with no configuration.
-Read more about [Form Templates](docs:feature-tour/form-templates).

-## Custom Templates
 While Formie's default templates suit most needs, you can of course roll your own templates, so you have total control over the form, field, layout and more.

 :::warning
-By overriding template files, you will no longer receive bug fixes and improvements.
-If breaking changes are introduced, you will need to update your own templates.
-For more information on how to customize templates without overriding template files, please refer to the [hooks documentation](docs:developers/hooks).
+We recommend reading the [theming overview](docs:theming/overview) docs before getting started, for an explanation of template overrides compared to other methods of theming forms.
 :::

 The great thing about Formie's custom templates is that it doesn't have to be all-or-nothing.
 You can choose to override a single template, or all.
-For instance, you might have very specific markup needs to a Select field.
-You can override just the template for the select field, and nothing else.
+For instance, you might have very specific markup needs to a Dropdown field.
+You can override just the template for the dropdown field, and nothing else.

+## Form Templates
 To get started, navigate to **Formie** → **Settings** → **Form Templates** and create a new template.
 If you're going to use **Use Custom Template**, we recommend you select **Copy Templates** when creating, so you can remove any HTML template you're not overriding, which will resolve back to Formie's defaults.
 That way, you're starting off with the templates Formie already uses as a basis for your custom templates.

 :::tip
 You can't modify Formie's default Form Templates.
-Instead, you'll want to create a new Form Template, and ensure your forms use that.
+Instead, you must create a new Form Template, and ensure your forms use that.
 This gives you the benefit of being able to easily manage _multiple_ custom templates across your forms.
 :::

 Before we dive in, it's worth taking the time to understand the structure of how templates go together.

 :::tip
 We're using the `.html` extension here for clarity.
-You can use `.twig` or whatever you have set in your [defaultTemplateExtensions](https://docs.craftcms.com/v3/config/config-settings.html#defaulttemplateextensions) for the actual files.
+You can use `.twig` or whatever you have set in your [defaultTemplateExtensions](https://docs.craftcms.com/v4/config/config-settings.html#defaulttemplateextensions) for the actual files.
 :::

 - `form.html`